arcegacardenas/eks-workshop-v2/website/docs/troubleshooting/devops-agent-setup/eks-access.md

 sidebar_position: 22
 ---

+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

-In this section, you'll verify that the DevOps Agent has the necessary access to your EKS cluster and that the SSM Agent is running on the Code Server instance for remote command execution.
+In this section, you'll verify that the DevOps Agent has the necessary access to your EKS cluster and configure SSM so the agent can execute remediation commands on your environment.

 ## EKS Access Entry

-The Terraform provisioned an EKS access entry that grants the `DevOpsAgentRole-AgentSpace` role access to the Kubernetes API.
+The `prepare-environment` script provisioned an EKS access entry that grants the `DevOpsAgentRole-AgentSpace` role access to the Kubernetes API.
 This allows the DevOps Agent to describe cluster objects, retrieve pod logs, and read events.

 Verify the access entry exists: